devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 2: Embedded WebApp rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

 Embedded WebApps where the first approach to cross-platform development.
-You would simply build your application with HTML, CSS and JavaScript and then have it render through a native WebView(Google LLC 2019a; Leler 2017).
-The Problem here is, that developers are limited to the web technology stack and that communication between the app and native services would always have to run through a *bridge* [(Stoll 2018)](https://medium.com/flutter-community/in-plain-english-so-what-the-heck-is-flutter-and-why-is-it-a-big-deal-7a6dc926b34a).
+You would simply build your application with HTML, CSS, and JavaScript and then have it render through a native WebView(Google LLC 2019a; Leler 2017).
+The problem here is, that developers are limited to the web technology stack and that communication between the app and native services would always have to run through a *bridge* [(Stoll 2018)](https://medium.com/flutter-community/in-plain-english-so-what-the-heck-is-flutter-and-why-is-it-a-big-deal-7a6dc926b34a).

 #### Bridges

 Bridges connect components with one another.
-These components can be build in the same or different programming languages [(Adinugroho, Reina, and Gautama 2015)](http://www.sciencedirect.com/science/article/pii/S1877050915020979).
+These components can be built in the same or different programming languages [(Adinugroho, Reina, and Gautama 2015)](http://www.sciencedirect.com/science/article/pii/S1877050915020979).

 ### Reactive View Approach